CPAP Alternatives: 4 Proven Options for Sleep Apnea Treatment

 MMA (Maxillomandibular Advancement)

 Moves the upper and lower jaws forward to permanently enlarge the airway.
-High success rates (85-90%) but this is major surgery requiring general anesthesia and 4-6 weeks of recovery.
+High success rates (85–90%) but this is a significant jaw reconstruction procedure requiring general anesthesia and 4–6 weeks of recovery.
+MMA is typically reserved for severe cases that have not responded to other treatments and is not appropriate for every patient.

 Surgical procedures carry inherent risks including bleeding, infection, and adverse reactions to anesthesia.
 They also require significant recovery time.
 For the vast majority of patients, oral appliance therapy provides effective, non-invasive relief without surgical risks.